 An M.O.T (ministry of transport) certificate is a legal requirement.

 The purpose of the M.O.T. test is to ensure that your vehicle, if over 3 years old, is checked at least once a year to ensure that it legally roadworthy and meets environmental standards.

 An M.O.T. test is available at most garages, it is advisable to ensure that the garage is an approved MoT centre.

 Road tax, officially named ‘vehicle excise duty’, it is a legal requirement if you want to drive on UK public roads.

-You can pay for your tax by applying online or at the Post Office.
-You will need your registration, insurance and MOT certificates (if the vehicle is over 3 years old) to apply.
+You can pay your tax by applying online or at the Post Office.
+You will need your registration, insurance, and MOT certificates (if the vehicle is over 3 years old) to apply.

-In the UK road users are legal obliged to follow the UK Highway Code, for example, you must drive on the left-hand side of the road and overtake on the right-hand side.
+In the UK road users are legally obliged to follow the UK Highway Code, for example, you must drive on the left-hand side of the road and overtake on the right-hand side.

 If you do not own a car, you can hire a car from a number of car rental agencies such as: